Tech / AI

 One fix for a blurry or fuzzy video is to switch out the HDMI cable or move it to another input on the TV to check if there might be something wrong with the cable or the port.

-7. Change The Sharpness Settings
+7. Adjust Picture Mode or Sharpness Settings

 Virtually all modern HDTVs offer a form of digital sharpening.
 This is usually listed under TV settings alongside contrast, brightness, etc. Use your TV remote control to access those menus, usually by first pressing the menu button.